OctopusDeploy/blog/blog/2021-05/debugging-ssis-error/index.md

 To get to this window:

 1. Right-click the package and choose **Configure**.
-1. Change the Scope drop-down to **All packages and projects**.
+1. Change the scope drop-down to **All packages and projects**.
 1. Click the **Connection Managers** tab
 :::

-We redeployed the SSIS package using Octopus Deploy.
-Once deployed, we edited the package and chose **Edit value** and selected `False`.
+I redeployed the SSIS package using Octopus Deploy.
+Once deployed, I edited the package and chose **Edit value** and selected `False`.
 The package failed again with the same error, however, setting the value to **Use default value from package** succeeded.

 ## The problem

-After several hours of research, I identified the issue.
-The developer was using the most recent version of Visual Studio to develop the SSIS package, but was deploying to an older version of SQL Server.
+After several hours of research, I discover the developer was using the most recent version of Visual Studio to develop the SSIS package, but it was deploying to an older version of SQL Server.

-The newer version of Visual Studio was introducing additional properties to the Connection Manager that the older version of SQL Server didn't know about.
-The error was trying to tell us this, but was unclear.
+The newer version of Visual Studio introduced additional properties to the connection manager that the older version of SQL Server didn't know about.
+The error was trying to tell us this, but it was unclear.

 `Element "ConnectByProxy" does not exist in collection "Properties"` was saying that `ConnectByProxy` didn't exist in the Server collection of `Properties` for a package, not the package itself.
 The selection of **Use default value from package** was also misleading.